SAP private linky swear with Azure – connecting to not-yet supported PaaS with SAP Private Link Service for Azure

 Fig.4 Screenshot of private APIM network setting

 At the heart of the first option is the SAP Web Dispatcher (WDisp).
-It allows us to re-use the BTP Private Link service for VM based scenarios and direct certain http requests towards the private Azure APIM next to the configured SAP backends.
+It allows us to re-use the SAP Private Link service for VM based scenarios and direct certain http requests towards the private Azure APIM next to the configured SAP backends.

 Fig.5 PLS architecture with SAP WDisp and Azure APIM